Faculty & Educators

 - Place readings in the library reserves (if applicable)

 Please look over the Course Development page for in-depth explanations.
-And remember, the eLearning team will help you in every step of the process.
+And remember, the eLearning team will help you with every step of the process.

 All five courses are strongly recommended for online instructors of courses offered through Penn State World Campus, however The College of Agricultural Sciences only requires those noted below.